AIConf/aiconf.github.io/_speakers/rose-luckin.md

 order: 2
 page-name: rose-luckin
 title: Rose Luckin
-img: /assets/img/speakers/sample-user.png
+img: /assets/img/speakers/roseluckin.jpg
 role: Professor of Learner Centred Design
 organisation: UCL Knowledge Lab
 twitter: Knowldgillusion
 youtube:
 website: https://iris.ucl.ac.uk/iris/browse/profile?upi=RLUCK37
-about: Prof Rose Luckin has been developing and writing about the Learning Sciences, Educational technology and Artificial Intelligence in Education (AIEd) for over 20 years.
-Her research explores how to increase participation by teachers and learners in the design and use of technologies.
-In addition to over 50 peer-reviewed articles and two edited volumes, Prof. Luckin is the author of Re-Designing Learning Contexts (Routledge, 2010), and lead author of the influential Decoding Learning report (Nesta, 2012).
-Rose is a member of the Welsh Assembly’s Successful Digital Futures group and was previously  a member of the board of BECTA (the British Educational Communications and Technology Agency) and founder and chair of their Research Advisory Group.
-Rose is a member of the EPSRC college of reviewers and has advised the research councils of various countries on the design and use of educational technologies.
-Her research applies participatory methods to the development and evaluation of technology for learning.
-This work is interdisciplinary and encompasses education, psychology, artificial intelligence and HCI.
+about: Rose Luckin is Professor of Learner Centred Design at UCL Knowledge Lab in London.
+Her research involves the design and evaluation of educational technology using theories from the learning sciences and techniques from Artificial Intelligence (AI).
+She has a particular interest in using AI to open up the 'black box' of learning to show teachers and students the detail of their progress intellectually, emotionally and socially.
+Rose is also Director of EDUCATE&#58; a London hub for Educational Technology StartUps, researchers and educators to work together on the development of evidence-based Educational Technology.
+Rose is lead author of Nesta's influential 'Decoding Learning' report published in 2012 and Pearson's Unleashing Intelligence, published in 2016.
+She is a UFI charity trustee, a governor and trustee of St Paul's school in London and a governor of the Self-Managed Learning College in Brighton.
+She has taught in the state secondary, Further Education and Higher Education sectors, and she was previously Pro-Vice Chancellor for Teaching and Learning at the University of Sussex.
 events:

 ---